 The way I work is interactive, opening to mutual dialogue and reflection.
 It is not based on medical models and moves away from pathological labelling, while I am well-trained and clinically experienced working within such systems.
 I intend to develop a professional and humane relationship between us, rather than an ‘expert-patient’ one.

 My aim is to help you make your sense of your experiences: look at what is valuable and meaningful in your life, question certain beliefs that you may be taking for granted, and open to your responsibilities and possibilities in life.
 We will also look at your sense of being free or restricted (e.g. health, time, age, money), as well as relevant expectations that you or others might have of you.
-I would not tell you what to do but would fully engage with you in order to help you better understand conflicts and dilemmas, and might be forward at times making suggestions or sharing my opinion.
+I would not tell you what to do but would fully engage with you in order to help you better understand conflicts and dilemmas, and might be forward at times making suggestions, sharing my opinion or disclose relevant experiences of mine as examples.

 “Walking with someone in the dark is better than walking alone in the light.”